Next Rescue Systems 1 Course:

 Empact Northwest Rescue Systems 1

 Rescue Systems 1 is an introductory 40 hour technical rescue and urban search and rescue course designed for firefighters, EMS providers, and law enforcement officers.
 This course is designed to provide the participant with a skill set allowing them to complete introductory rescue skills after a disaster, operating as a member of a crew and using readily available tools and materials.

 Key topics include: Team organization, rescue, and environmental considerations, use of ropes, knots rigging and pulley systems, descending, rappelling, and belaying tools and techniques, subsurface rescue techniques, use of cribbing and wedges; use of manual, electric, and gas powered cutting tools; use of fire service ladders in specialized rescue situations; heavy lift with limited tools; and simulated rescue exercises.

 This course is taught by current Rescue Specialists from Empact’s Urban Search and Rescue Task Force who are also current Fire Service based technical rescue providers and instructors.

 HOURS: 0830-1830 Daily

 COST: $650 per student, due no later than 14 days prior to course commencement.
-If you are paying by credit card, you MUST follow this link to provide payment.
+If you are paying by credit card, please follow this link to provide payment.
 Cancellations must be received 14 days prior to course commencement in order to receive a refund.
 Substitutions are allowed.